alioso/d8-front-end-development/review_anatomy_of_a_theme.md

 Image files that are specific to the theme (background images, svg, sprites etc) should be kept within the theme in an images folder

-Images are mainly called by CSS files as backgrounds Images that are not specific to the theme (photo placed inline in a node body, etc) should not be placed in the theme, but should be handled by Drupal and placed in its files directory
+Images are mainly called by CSS files as backgrounds Images that are not specific to the theme (photo placed inline in a node body, etc) should not be placed in the theme, but should be handled by Drupal and placed/uploaded in its files directory.